mapbiomas/brazil-atlantic-forest/lulc_10m_sentinel/collection_02/README.md

 # Pre-processing

-Step01: build stable pixels from Colleciton 7 and save a new asset
+Step01a: build stable pixels from Colleciton S2 beta and save a new asset

-Step02: export Landsat with calculated bands and indexes
+Step 01b: apply corrections on the stable samples

+Step 01c: create stable samples for Wetland

+Step02a: export balanced training samples for each region

+Step02b: export segmented mosaic based on SNIC

+Step02c: blend stable Wetland samples with all the stable samples

-Step03a:  export balanced training samples for each region
+Step03a:  export balanced trained samples for each region

-Step03b:  export trained samples for each year
+Step03b:  export Wetland trained samples for each region

 # Classification